cliosight/Docs/Spec.md

 While a form is the data input interface, a report is the output of data analysis with SQL or external code.
 Results of a report can be accessed via Cliosight's API or exported to other datasources with [jobs](#jobs).
 The contents of a report is simply the result of a SQL query.
 Within an enterprise application's schema, there can be numerous SQL queries, leading to countless report and filter combinations.

 ## Example of a Report - Contacts and Groups Report  <a name="report_example"></a>
-[Contacts & Groups](https://app.cliosight.com/app/reports/29/show?noNavbar=true) report in the meeting application shows all contacts along with the total number of groups for each created using multiple statements.
+[Contacts & Groups](https://app.cliosight.com/app/reports/29/show?noNavbar=true) report in the meeting application shows all contacts along with the total number of groups for each.

 SQL Query for this report:
 ``` sql